Esri/idp/Documentation/SAML/Azure Active Directory.md

 4. In the **Logins** section, click the **New SAML login** button, and select the **One identity provider** option.
 On the **Specify properties** page, type your organization's name (for example, `City of Redlands`).
 When users access the organization website, this text displays as part of the SAML sign-in option (for example, `Using your City of Redlands account`).

-   > **Note:** You can only register one SAML IDP, or [one federation of IDPs](https://enterprise.arcgis.com/en/portal/latest/administer/windows/configure-a-federation-of-identity-providers.htm).
+   > **Note:** You can only register one SAML IDP, or [one federation of IDPs](https://enterprise.arcgis.com/en/portal/latest/administer/windows/configure-a-federation-of-identity-providers.htm), for your portal.
+See [register a SAML-based federation](https://doc.arcgis.com/en/arcgis-online/administer/saml-logins.htm#ESRI_STEP_BD2FE74A6D9D41D88499035A69801EE6) for ArcGIS Online instructions.

 5. Choose **Automatically** or **Upon invitation from an administrator** to specify how users can join the organization.
 Selecting the first option allows users to sign in to the organization with their SAML login without any intervention from an administrator.
 Their account is registered with the organization automatically the first time they sign in.
 The second option requires the administrator to register the necessary accounts with the organization using a [command line utility](https://enterprise.arcgis.com/en/portal/latest/administer/windows/add-members-to-your-portal.htm#ESRI_SECTION1_29AF645AF75140698CA9879C3E059D39) or [sample Python script](https://enterprise.arcgis.com/en/portal/latest/administer/windows/example-add-members-to-the-portal.htm).
 Once the accounts have been registered, users can sign in to the organization.

-   > **Tip:** It's recommended that you designate at least one account as an administrator and demote or [delete the initial administrator account](https://enterprise.arcgis.com/en/portal/latest/administer/windows/about-the-initial-administrator-account.htm).
+   > **Tip:** For ArcGIS Enterprise users, it's recommended that you designate at least one account as an administrator and demote or [delete the initial administrator account](https://enterprise.arcgis.com/en/portal/latest/administer/windows/about-the-initial-administrator-account.htm).
 It is also recommended that you [disable the **Create an account** button](https://enterprise.arcgis.com/en/portal/latest/administer/windows/add-members-to-your-portal.htm#ESRI_SECTION2_2D990320EC354A559A7081CF91709894) in the  website so people cannot create their own accounts.
 For full instructions, see [Configure a SAML-compliant identity provider with your portal](https://enterprise.arcgis.com/en/portal/latest/administer/windows/configuring-a-saml-compliant-identity-provider-with-your-portal.htm#ESRI_SECTION1_65AC88E72E2B4CFBBBC061311F9B4EA4).

 6. Provide metadata information for the IDP using one of the options below:
    - **File**—[Download the Azure AD metadata file](https://docs.microsoft.com/en-us/azure/active-directory/develop/single-sign-on-saml-protocol#download-the-azure-ad-metadata-or-certificate) and upload the file to ArcGIS using the **File** option.